pReya/codingschool-tailwind-lesson/slides/slides.md

 ```html
 <img class="profile-pic" />
 ```
-- Predictable (no "side effects" like nested selectors or element selectors)
+- Predictable (less "side effects" aka "Why/where does this happen?")
 - Consistent color palettes and scales
+  - Typically don't need millions of colors or pixel-sized scaling
-- No more naming fights
+- No more naming fights (typical for semantic CSS)

 Note: